bobrocke/My-Blog-Hugo/content/post/2025-04-05-hugo-is-good.md

 There's built-in support for multiple taxonomy page displays and the posts for each category within.
 This site uses *categories* and *tags*, but many more are possible.
 11ty can't do that without plugins and extra custom code.

 But there's a bit more of a learning curve for Hugo than the others.
 Hugo is an all Go environment -- it's written in Go and uses only the Go Template Language.
 If you've been working in more widely used template languages, you'll need a bit to get up to speed.
 For example here's a conditional: `{{ if ne $title .Name }}`.
-That means 'if $title is not equal to .Name'.
+That means "if $title is not equal to .Name".
 More typical of other frameworks would be `{% if $title != .Name %}`.

 I don't find Hugo's [documentation](https://gohugo.io/documentation/) easy to navigate, so I often use a web search to find what I need.
 When I get stuck, which is often, I've gotten excellent help on [their Discourse forum](https://discourse.gohugo.io/).